AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Experiments

-\textbf{Over-smoothing.} GNNs are shown to suffer from the over-smoothing issue, where node features become indistinguishable as we increase the feature propagation steps~\cite{zhao2020pairnorm, chen2020measuring, liu2020towards}.
-Thus, it is difficult to extend model capacity for large-scale graphs by making the propagation layers of GNNs deeper.
-We represent the results of GCN~\cite{kipf2016semi} by increasing the propagation steps (layers) and implement AKE-GNN based on GCN for comparison.
-As shown in Figure~\ref{fig:oversmoothing}, we empirically find that AKE-GNN can mitigate the over-smoothing issue compared to the original GCN.
+\paragraph{Over-smoothing.} Most current GNN models are shallow due to the over-smoothing issue, where node features become indistinguishable as we increase the feature propagation steps~\cite{liu2020towards}.
+We present the results of GCN~\cite{kipf2016semi} by increasing the propagation steps (layers), and implement AKE-GNN based on GCN for comparison.
+In Fig.~\ref{fig:over-smooth+few-shot}, we empirically find that AKE-GNN can mitigate the over-smoothing issue compared to the original GCN.
 As the number of layers increases, the accuracy of the original GNN decreases dramatically from 0.8 to 0.1.
 In contrast, the accuracy of AKE-GNN decreases much slower.
 We find that AKE-GNN can make the propagation layer at least 50\% deeper~(propagation layer from 4 to 10) than the original GCN model without sacrificing the learning performance.
-This suggests that AKE-GNN provides an effective way to extend model capacity with relatively large layer numbers due to the adaptive knowledge exchange method.
-As suggested in~\cite{rong2019dropedge}, dropping edges in some generated graph views may help mitigate over-smoothing issues. we think removing certain edges is making node connections more sparse, and hence avoiding over-smoothing to some extent when GNNs go very deep.
+This suggests that AKE-GNN equipped with the adaptive knowledge exchange method provides an effective way to extend model capacity with relatively large layer numbers.
+As suggested in~\cite{rong2019dropedge}, dropping edges in some generated graph views may help mitigate over-smoothing issues.
+We conjecture that removing certain edges makes node connections more sparse, and hence avoids over-smoothing to some extent when AKE-GNN goes very deep.

-\textbf{Few-shot.} We further evaluate the effectiveness of AKE-GNN under the few-shot setting.
+\paragraph{Few-shot.} Following prior work~\cite{wan2021contrastive}, we further evaluate the effectiveness of AKE-GNN under the few-shot setting.
 Taking Cora as the representative dataset, we manually vary the number of labeled nodes per class from 1 to 50 in the training phase, and keep the validation and test dataset unchanged.
-As shown in Figure~\ref{fig:few-shot}, AKE-GNN consistently outperforms GCN.
-Specifically, the relative improvements on classification accuracy are 4.0/3.3/4.2/0.9/2.2 on average for 1/5/10/20/50 labeled nodes per class, which shows that exchanging information from multiple generated graph views is more efficient when utilizing limited supervision.
+As shown in Fig.~\ref{fig:over-smooth+few-shot}, AKE-GNN consistently outperforms GCN.
+Specifically, the relative improvements on accuracy are 4.0/3.3/4.2/0.9/2.2 on average for 1/5/10/20/50 labeled nodes per class, which shows that exchanging information from multiple generated graph views is more efficient when utilizing limited supervision.